-This October 2010 edition is exclusively available from the Palisade Historical Society for a suggested donation of $5.00.
+This October 2010 edition, which was used as a textbook by a Grand Junction High School history class in 2019, is exclusively available from the Palisade Historical Society for a suggested donation of $5.00.
 Send a check, payable to the Palisade Historical Society, to P.O.
 Box 631, Palisade, CO 81526.

 The Government High Line Canal Newspaper Article Archive 1904-1910

 While researching photographs to commemorate the 100th birthday of the Grand River Diversion Dam’s 100th birthday, a 100 year old scrapbook was uncovered with newspaper clippings about the project and other early irrigation systems.

 Volunteer Dr. Hugo Madden worked for three months digitizing, editing, and enhancing the scrapbook into electronic files to archive this amazing find.

 These articles, originally in a scrapbook stored at the Grand Valley Water Users’ Association, give you insight into the people and politics which make our life-giving irrigation systems possible.

 The result is a 400-page bound edition and a CD or thumb drive which allows you to search.
 In addition to the articles, there are photographs, a detailed table of contents, and production notes.